tnonate/thenewoil/docs/server/install.md

 ## Step 5.
 Configure GitHub

-1. Add a new repository variable on [this page](https://github.com/tnonate/thenewoil/settings/variables/actions) named `VPS_TARGET_DIR` with the value `/home/website/thenewoil/` (note the trailing slash)

-2. Create an SSH key.
+1. Create an SSH key.
 Add the public key to `/home/website/.ssh/authorized_keys` on the server, add the private key as a new repository secret on [this page](https://github.com/tnonate/thenewoil/settings/secrets/actions) named `VPS_SSH_PRIVATE_KEY`.

-3. Add a new repository secret on [this page](https://github.com/tnonate/thenewoil/settings/secrets/actions) named `VPS_HOST` with the value set to the IP address of the server.
+2. Add a new repository secret on [this page](https://github.com/tnonate/thenewoil/settings/secrets/actions) named `VPS_HOST` with the value set to the IP address of the server.

 ## Step 6.
 Watch for webserver config changes